Current Students

 -

-- The system can be accessed by logging in to CUNYfirst, entering your Student Center and selecting the Academic Records tile, then select the 'ePermit’ option on the left navigation menu:
+- The system can be accessed by logging in to CUNYfirst, entering your Student Center and selecting the Records and Enrollment tile, then select the 'ePermit’ option on the left navigation menu:

 -